fread-ink/ebook-paginator/README.md

 # ToDo

+Finish reverse pagination:

+* Make it possible to go to first page
+* Ensure re-adding last table header works
+* Make sure all CSS break rules are supported (at least same as forward pagination)
+* Going back when on first page should run the firstPage function to re-render in forward order
+* If page start point is already known from forward pagination then re-use when going to the prevous page instead of reverse paginating

+Important:

 * Copy CSS into iframe document and wait for it to load
 * Also copy inline styles into iframe document
 * Add option to inject CSS (by URI)